tonyCwei/Platformer-Prototype-SOT/README.md

 ### Attacks

-The player can perform light attacks, heavy attacks, and dodge rolls, which all consume stamina.
+The player can perform light attacks and heavy attacks, which all consume stamina.

 <p align="center">
   <img src="gifs/Attacks.gif" width="100%">